thakkarparth007/copilot-explorer/README.md

 5. Run `python3 code-viz/app.py` to start the app.
 6. Head to `localhost:5000` in your browser.

+### Manual annotations

+The tool supports 3 types of annotations: (a) module names (b) module categories (c) module code.

+You can change the first two annotations (rename/recategorize modules) by the UI.
+These annotations persist in your localstorage.
+If you want to export them, you can use browser console to do so.
+I know this isn't ideal, but hey this is a hacky repo.
+I doubt anyone will reannotate stuff seriously.

+For module code -- if you find a particular module interesting and want to add your comments, you can do that and save the annotated module under `codeviz/data/manually_annotated_modules/<module_id>.js`.
+Finally, run `codeviz/compress_annotated_codes.js` which takes all the annotated modules and puts them in a single file that's loaded in the browser...so that your annotations show up in the UI.

 ## Support and Warranty

 lmao